A Tutorial on Meta-Reinforcement Learning: Introduction

-\section{Introduction}
+\chapter{Introduction}

-Meta-reinforcement learning (meta-RL) is a family of machine learning (ML) methods that \emph{learn to reinforcement learn}.
-That is, meta-RL uses sample-inefficient ML to learn sample-efficient RL algorithms, or components thereof.
+Meta-reinforcement learning (meta-RL) considers a family of machine learning (ML) methods that \emph{learn to reinforcement learn}.
+That is, meta-RL methods use sample-inefficient ML to learn sample-efficient RL algorithms, or components thereof.
 As such, meta-RL is a special case of meta-learning \citep{vanschoren2018meta,hospedales2020meta,huisman2021survey}, with the property that the learned algorithm is an RL algorithm.
 Meta-RL has been investigated as a machine learning problem for a significant period of time \citep{schmidhuber1987evolutionary,schmidhuber1997shifting,thrun1998learning,schmidhuber2007godel}.
-Intriguingly, research has also shown an analogue of meta-RL in the brain~\cite{wang2018prefrontal}.
+Intriguingly, research has also shown an analogue of meta-RL in the brain~\citep{wang2018prefrontal}.

 Meta-RL has the potential to overcome some limitations of existing human-designed RL algorithms.
 While there has been significant progress in deep RL over the last several years, with success stories such as mastering the game of Go \citep{silver2016mastering}, stratospheric balloon navigation \citep{bellemare2020autonomous}, or robot locomotion in challenging terrain~\citep{miki2022learning}.
 RL remains highly sample inefficient, which limits its real-world applications.
 Meta-RL can produce (components of) RL algorithms that are much more sample efficient than existing RL methods, or even provide solutions to previously intractable problems.